privacyguides/privacyguides.org/docs/email.en.md

 ## Email Aliasing Services

 An email aliasing service allows you to easily generate a new email address for every website you register for.
 The email aliases you generate are then forwarded to an email address of your choosing, hiding both your "main" email address and the identity of your email provider.
-True email aliasing is better than the plus (+) "alias" trick commonly used and supported by many providers, which allows you to create aliases like yourname+[anythinghere]@example.com, because websites, advertisers, and tracking networks can trivially remove anything after the + sign to know your true email address.
+True email aliasing is better than plus addressing commonly used and supported by many providers, which allows you to create aliases like yourname+[anythinghere]@example.com, because websites, advertisers, and tracking networks can trivially remove anything after the + sign to know your true email address.

+Email aliasing can act as a safeguard in case your email provider ever ceases operation.
+In that scenario, you can easily re-route your aliases to a new email address.
+In turn, however, you are placing trust in the aliasing service to continue functioning.

 Using a dedicated email aliasing service also has a number of benefits over a catch-all alias on a custom domain: